-What does it mean to be an early riser or a night crawler ?
+What does it mean to be an early riser or a night owl?

-These rythms are also, however, largely genetically determined.
+These rhythms are also, however, largely genetically determined.
 The interplay of a myriad of genes controls one’s personal circadian rhythm.
-Back in 2003, researchers discovered a major player, called the Period 3 or « clock » gene.
-Early birds were more often found to have a longer version of the gene than night owls.
-More recently, Nature published in 2016, a genome-wide association study (also known as a GWAS) using the DNA of nearly 90,000 people who had submitted their genetic material.
-The researchers discovered 15 genetic patterns that tended to be associated with being a lark.
-This evidence suggests that if one tends to wake up early it is most likely a predisposition passed on from previous generations rather than sheer will-power.
+Back in 2003, researchers discovered a major player, called the Period 3 or “clock” gene.
+Early birds were more often found to have a longer version of the gene.
+More recently, Nature published in 2016, a genome-wide association study (GWAS) using the DNA of nearly 90,000 people who’d submitted their genetic material.
+The researchers discovered 15 genetic patterns associated with being a lark.
+This evidence suggests that if one tends to wake up early it is most likely a predisposition passed on from previous generations rather than sheer ‘will-power’.

-The diagram below depicts the circadian patterns typical of a lark who rises early in morning, eats lunch around noon, and sleeps at night (10 p.m.).
+The diagram above depicts the circadian patterns typical of a lark who rises early in the morning, eats lunch around noon, and sleeps at night (10 p.m.).

 It has long been unknown why genetics separates humans into larks and owls.
-The first rational explanation was laid out by Frederick Snyder in 1966, whom acutely observed that for many social animals safe sleep could only be possible if other members remained awake to warn off external threats.
-This theory, known as the sentinel hypothesis, has for logic that sentinel behavior resulting from varied chronotypes made early human groups safer as different members had different peaks in alertness.
-This meant that the group is safe at night (thanks to night owls), and cognitively prepared for whatever the day brought (thanks to early birds), and overall more capable of protecting young offspring whom need more sleep to develop properly.
+The first rational explanation was laid out by Frederick Snyder in 1966, who intelligently observed that for many social animals safe sleep could only be possible if other members remained awake to ward off external threats.
+This theory, known as the sentinel hypothesis, has for logic that sentinel behaviour resulting from varied chronotypes made early human groups safer as different members had different peaks in alertness.
+This meant that the group is safe at night (thanks to night owls), and cognitively prepared for whatever the day will bring (thanks to early birds), and overall more capable of protecting young offspring whom need more sleep to develop properly.

-Thus, different chronotypes are testimony of solidaristic rather than individualistic behavior within a species as having a different sleep pattern from your neighbor helps you protect him and vice-versa.
-Snyder’s theory has gained much more scientific ground as studies conducted last year over a Tanzanian hunter-gatherer tribe, validated its reasoning.
+Thus, different chronotypes are testimony of solidaristic rather than individualistic behaviour within a species because having a different sleep pattern from your neighbour helps you protect him and vice-versa.
+Snyder’s theory has gained much more scientific ground as studies conducted last year over a Tanzanian hunter-gatherer tribe validated its reasoning.

-Above, picture of the Hadza tribe of Tanzania (courstesy of Survival International)
+Above, picture of the Hadza tribe of Tanzania (courtesy of Survival International)

-The study published in Proceedings of the Royal Society B followed the Hadza whom live in groups of 20 to 30 people, spending their days finding berries, tubers, and meat in the savanna woodlands and nights sleeping outside next to the fire or indoors within woven-grass huts.
-Importantly, they sleep on the ground without artificial lighting or climate control, making their environment close to that of early pre-agricultural humans.
+The study published in Proceedings of the Royal Society B followed the Hadza a tribe that lives in groups of 20 to 30 people spending their days finding berries, tubers, and meat in the savanna woodlands and nights sleeping outside next to the fire or indoors within woven-grass huts.
+Importantly, they sleep on the ground without artificial lighting or climate control making their environment close to that of early pre-agricultural humans.

-This study also has the benefit of showing us that one shouldn’t feel guilt for being an early riser or a night bird, as social jetlags make sure we can keep an eye on each other.
+This study also has the benefit of showing us that one shouldn’t feel guilty for being an early riser or a night bird as social jetlags make sure we can keep an eye on each other.